Tuilaepa Youth Mentoring Service (TYMS)

 Eleen Prasad was born and raised in beautiful Fiji.
 She's the second eldest child in a family of five and a proud aunty who loves to spoil her beautiful niece and three nephews.

-Ellen has been an Accountant for past 18 years and says that accounting is a real passion of hers.
+Eleen has been an Accountant for past 18 years and says that accounting is a real passion of hers.
 During this period she gained experience and enjoyed working in a CA firm, Law Firm, Engineering company and Manufacturing company.

 Outside work, Eleen loves hiking and travelling.
 She's a firm believer that "Life isn't about finding yourself.
 Life is about creating yourself".
 Eleen also enjoys beach walks with her 2 dogs and lots of cuddles and play time with her cats.